Check your cancellation options

 - Some companies offer ‘cancel for any reason’ or CFAR insurances, either as an included feature of their insurance or as an add-on option.
-CFAR insurances allow you to cancel no matter what reason you have, and your reason doesn’t have to be explicitly mentioned in the conditions (as is the case with most other cancellation insurances).
+CFAR insurances allow you to cancel no matter what reason you have, and your reason doesn’t have to be explicitly mentioned in the conditions.
 Mind that CFAR options are usually more expensive, and that not all travelers qualify.
-For example: you mostly have to request for a CFAR insurance within a limited amount of days (typically ranging from 10 to 21) after your trip booking, and cancel no less than 48 hours before the scheduled department.
+For example: you mostly have to request for a CFAR insurance within a limited amount of days (typically ranging from 10 to 21) after your trip booking, and cancel no less than 48 hours before the scheduled departure.

 Plan your journey to Switzerland